ibex-team/ibex-lib/doc/strategy.rst

 Recalculating this image each time a contractor is called represents a waste of time if the box hasn't changed meanwhile.
 One would like to store this information in the box.
-This is precisely what ''box properties'' allow to do.
+This is the kind of things ''box properties'' allow to do.

 All is based on the ``Bxp`` interface.
 This ``Bxp`` interface allows to extend the simple ``IntervalVector`` data structure and to make this extension being propagated through a strategy (search tree).
 The extended box is then visible by all operators involved in the strategy (contractors, bisectors, cell buffers, etc.).